BIOPAT – Patrons for Biodiversity: Funding and accountability

 The majority of BIOPAT’s income comes from benefactors who provide funds in exchange for a species being named after them by scientists.
 50% of this money goes to support taxonomy and biodiversity research, the other half is used in support of nature conservation projects.
-All members of the Association, including the Scientific Advisory Council, provide their service on a volunteer basis and are not compensated.
+All members of the Association, including the Scientific Advisory Council, provide their services on a volunteer basis and are not compensated.

 To date, over 120 species have been sponsored by BIOPAT.

 BIOPAT adheres to the International Non-Governmental Organisations (INGO) Commitment to Accountability Charter.

 Image gallery

 Examples of species named through the BIOPAT initiative: